clio-petersdorff/golden-hour/README.md

 See deployed version: [Golden Hour](https://golden-hour-virid.vercel.app)

+## Choice of Framework
+For personal projects, I tend to use the MERN stack (MongoDB, Express, React, Node.js), although I’ve also built Next.js apps and worked with MySQL databases.
+For this project, I weighed up using plain React versus Next.js and decided to stick with React because the app is small and lightweight, which is my preference for Single Page Applications (SPAs).
+That said, if I were building something more complex with many pages, I’d choose Next.js for two reasons:
+* Server-Side Rendering (SSR): It’s faster and more secure, particularly for data-intensive applications.
+* Next.js makes it easy to share UI between multiple pages using layout files.
+For example, you can define a header and footer in a parent component, and it will automatically apply to all child components or pages.

 ## API (s) used
 * [Geolocation API](https://geocode.maps.co) - to get latitude and longitude from the location supplied
 * [Sunset API](https://sunrise-sunset.org/api) - to get the time of the sunset based on the date provided and the coordinates